Department of Race, Ethnicity, Gender, and Sexualilty Studies

 To be eligible for the program in the Mexican American Studies major, students must have a minimum overall grade point average of 3.0 at UTSA and a minimum grade point average of 3.5 in their major at UTSA.
 The minimum grade point averages must be maintained for students to receive the approval of the Department Honors Committee and the discipline faculty.
 Students applying for Department Honors are expected to enroll in the appropriate honors thesis course during their final two semesters.
 The completed thesis must be approved by the supervising faculty sponsor and another departmental faculty member.
 Students interested in this program should contact their professors for additional information.

 Students whose grade point average in Women's, Gender and Sexuality Studies major coursework before the start of their final year at UTSA is 3.25 or above, and whose overall grade point average is 3.00, may earn Honors in Women's, Gender and Sexuality Studies.
 Students must complete 6 semester credit hours of WGSS 4993 Honors Thesis, complete a substantial research paper approved by the Women's, Gender and Sexuality Studies Program Scholarship and Honors Committee, and maintain a 3.25 grade point average in the major.
 The grade point average requirements apply to all transfer work as well as all courses taken at UTSA.
-Students are advised to consult with the Undergraduate Advisor of Record for the Women's Gender and Sexuality Studies Program regarding requirements and appropriate deadlines.
+Students are advised to consult with the Undergraduate Advisor of Record for the Women's, Gender and Sexuality Studies Program regarding requirements and appropriate deadlines.

 Criminal History Policy and Acknowledgement